 Oddly enough, the claim is based on a source that supports the official account: Springman says clearly that there were 19 terrorists.
-This particular claim therefore contradicts the claim there weren’t any terrorists at all.
+This particular claim, therefore, contradicts the claim there weren’t any terrorists at all.

 “CIA ordered visa for 15 of the 19 hijackers”

-is a logical fallacy, called post hoc ergo propter hoc: Since B followed A, B must be caused by A. Since these 15 turned out to be hijackers, their visas must be the result of CIA letting them enter the country.
+is a logical fallacy, called post hoc ergo propter hoc: Since B followed A, B must be caused by A. Since these 15 turned out to be hijackers, their visas must be the result of the CIA letting them enter the country.

-The claim is only made after the fact that the 15 out of the “hundreds” turned out to be hijackers.
-The conclusion is not based on evidence found before the terror attack but is merely concluded that because they gained entry, it must be a deliberate decision from the overruling authority, in this case the CIA.
+The claim is only made after the fact that 15 out of the “hundreds” turned out to be hijackers.
+The conclusion is not based on evidence found before the terror attack but is merely concluded that because they gained entry, it must be a deliberate decision from the overruling authority, in this case, the CIA.